 Now three things that I look at in the shoulder that have a big impact on the elbow are:

 - Pushing Movements

 - Pulling Movements

-When it comes to Scapular Stabilizers I want to end up looking and seeing how those shoulder blades are when people are exercising or moving.
+When it comes to Scapular Stabilizers, I want to look and see how those shoulder blades are when people are exercising or moving.

-Are those shoulder blades staying flat up against the thoracic spine (mid-back)?
-Or do they end up winging so the medial border of the scapula (shoulder blade) ends up lifting or even the bottom part of the scapula ends up tilting up?
+Are those shoulder blades flat against the thoracic spine (mid-back)?
+Or do they end up winging so the medial border of the scapula (shoulder blade) ends uplifting or even the bottom part of the scapula ends up tilting up?

-If I end up getting winging of the scapula, let’s say with pushing movements, pressing movements, overhead, diagonal pattern movements, it’s my cue that I need work on the scapular muscles.
+If I get winging of the scapula, let’s say with pushing movements, pressing movements, overhead, or diagonal pattern movements, it’s my cue that I need to work on the scapular muscles.
 And I need to look at working on the activation, endurance, and strength of those scapular muscles.
-I end up utilizing what I cover up in the Scapular Stabilization Exercise Program to help with this problem.
+I will use what I cover up in the Scapular Stabilization Exercise Program to help with this problem.

 The second thing that I end up looking at is how the client is when it relates to rowing movements.

 Looking at the rowing movements, the rowing movements should end up coming from the shoulders.